Stanisław Gmitruk

-Stanisław Gmitruk (born October 23, 1955 in Łosice) – is a Polish politician, economist, manager and agricultural official.
+Stanisław Gmitruk (born 23 October 1955 in Łosice) is a Polish politician, economist, manager and agricultural official.

 Biography

 He graduated in economics at the Warsaw University of Life Sciences.
 He is a member of Polish People's Party (PSL).
 From 1988 to 1990 and in 1992 he was an administrator of branch of the party in Częstochowa.
 From 1998 to 2002 and from 2006 to 2010 he was a councilor in a Częstochowa City Council.
 Except that he was a councilor in Kiedrzyn Council, which he presided from 1995 to 1999 and from 2003 to 2006.

 In 2014 local elections he successfully applied for the seat in the Silesian Regional Assembly, taking the position of the vice-chairperson of this body.
-On January 16, 2017, he became chairman of the regional council in the place of Grzegorz Wolnik.
-In the elections in 2018 he was successfully re-elected.
-On November 21, 2018 he finished to execute the function of chairman of the regional council.
+On 16 January 2017 he became chairman of the regional council in the place of Grzegorz Wolnik.
+In the elections in 2018 he was re-elected.
+On 21 November 2018 he finished his term as chairman of the regional council.